Cambodia (song)

 "Cambodia" is the fourth single by British singer Kim Wilde.
-It was released at the end of 1981; a year in which Wilde had already scored three highly successful hit singles and a best-selling debut album.
-The single was another international success, topping the charts in France, Sweden and Switzerland and hitting the top ten in several other nations.
-It was released on the 7" format but also as a 12" single in West Germany, although not in a remixed or extended version.
-The B-side of both releases was an exclusive non-album track called "Watching for Shapes".
+It was released at the end of 1981—a year in which Wilde had already produced three highly successful hit singles and a best-selling debut album.
+The single was another international success, topping the charts of France, Sweden and Switzerland and reaching the top 10 in several other nations.
+The song was not released in North America.

+"Cambodia" was released on the 7-inch format but also as a 12-inch single in West Germany, although not in a remixed or extended version.
+The B-side of both releases is an exclusive non-album track called "Watching for Shapes".
+"Cambodia" was later included on Wilde's second album, Select, which was released six months later.

+Composition
-"Cambodia" was later included on Wilde's second album, Select, which was released six months after the single in May 1982.
-The album version of "Cambodia" runs for 7:13 minutes, as it is teamed with a more uptempo instrumental version of the song, called "Reprise".

-Musically and lyrically, "Cambodia" showed a change in direction for Wilde from the new wave feel of her debut album.
+"Cambodia" was written by Marty Wilde and Ricki Wilde and has a length of seven minutes and thirteen seconds; on the album, it is teamed with a more uptempo instrumental version of the song called "Reprise".
+Musically and lyrically, "Cambodia" showed a change in direction for Kim Wilde from the new wave feel of her debut album.
 The song was mainly synth-driven, with east Asian-sounding percussion.

-Composition

-"Cambodia" was written by Marty Wilde and Ricki Wilde and has a length of seven minutes and thirteen seconds.
+According to Wilde:

 The Independent's Chris Mugan found the song reminiscent of a film noir.
 Stewart Mason of AllMusic noted that the song lacks the bubblegum pop influence present on Wilde's self-titled debut album, and is instead more synthesizer-driven.
 Matt James of PopMatters felt that the song was an attempt by Kim Wilde to prove that she could tackle serious issues, leading the way for The Human League's "The Lebanon" in 1984 and Sting's "Russians" in 1985.